 As it turns out, we've been in our house long enough for some rooms to get a second makeover!
 That home office?
 It has since been transformed into our daughter's big girl room.
 Handyman built a window bench & bookcase in one and we maximized storage in the closet.

 And after procrastinating for many months, I finally sewed up a DIY roman blind to complete the room.

 So what's left to do in our house, other than enjoy our handiwork?
-Well, we haven't touched the front yard, the backyard is a jungle, and there a million decorating projects we have on the list.
+Well, the backyard is a jungle, and there a million decorating projects we have on the list.
 I hope you join us as we continue on this journey.